 Demonstrate Character Traits: Shows are bold, revealing character traits identified in a Character Profile so the audience gets to know them through content.
 Talent executing a shift is happy talking up ramps of songs but remains basically invisible.
 They may sound great, but they don’t allow listeners to know them enough to become interested.

 Shows connect with listeners.
 Shift-workers not so much.
 Here’s more detail in my two-minute drill:

 There’s mounting evidence of radio’s declining influence.
 Broadcasters know it, even if they pretend it’s not happening:

-Air Talent: Stop thinking about how to sound better while working a shift.
-Start thinking about how to become personalities that perform a show, even if that means starting in small ways on a small canvas.
-Our air check coaching services can help with that.
+Air Talent: Stop thinking about how to sound better.
+Start thinking about how to become personalities that impact listeners, even if that means starting in small ways on a small canvas.